Dillard's, Inc. research snapshot

 bias Check

 The main AI bias risk is mistaking a strong balance sheet and family ownership for a durable growth moat.
-Results are seasonal, the Q1 2026 profit included a one-time legal settlement, and reported dividend data can mix recurring dividends with special payouts.
+Results are seasonal, the Q1 2026 profit included a one-time litigation settlement, and reported dividend data mixes the $0.30 recurring quarterly dividend with the $30.00 special dividend declared in December 2025.

 ai Confidence